ibm-cloud-docs/schematics/faqs/sc-workspaces-faq.md

 {: support}

 After the {{site.data.keyword.bpshort}} objects deletion, if the {{site.data.keyword.bpshort}} services fails to delete the objects in your account.
 You need to raise a [{{site.data.keyword.bpshort}} support ticket](/docs/schematics?topic=schematics-schematics-help) to remove from the resource controller.

+## How to use the secret reference in {{site.data.keyword.bpshort}} Workspace creation flow and update the variables?
+{: #sch-secret-ref-faq}
+{: faq}
+{: support}

+Provide the.
+UI steps

+This is available in stage, request vishwa to get the allowlist to test the UI Steps